MTHS-TSA/TSA-Reference/highschool/cybersecurity-hs.md

 ## Rules

-- Max team size of 6 but no minimum
+- Max team size of 6 but no minimum.
-- CTF platform is open for 48 hours
+- CTF platform is open for 48 hours.
-- Opposing teams may not collaborate or communicate during the competition
+- Opposing teams may not collaborate or communicate during the competition.
-- Teams may not communicate with people outside the competition for help
+- Teams may not communicate with people outside the competition for help.
-- Searching on the world wide web for answers or more information during the competition is very much encouraged
+- Searching on the world wide web for answers or more information during the competition is very much encouraged.
-- Attacking the CTF hosting infrastructure is not allowed
+- Attacking the CTF hosting infrastructure is not allowed.
-- You may not brute force flags
+- You may not brute force flags.

 ## Competing